To the Strong Mom Who Never Feels Like Enough

 Your eyes are on the prize now — bedtime.
 (Bless it.)
-You can already feel the softness of the sheets, the release of muscles taught with a decade’s labor.
+You can already feel the softness of the sheets, the release of muscles taught with the day’s labor.
 But just when rest is within reach, one of your humans brings another request, another demand, another “I need X from you right now.”

 It might be a small thing.
 Tiny, even.
 But it feels like the world.
 Like the galaxy.
 Infinitely beyond reach.